glowfishAPI/glowfish-particle/README.md

 # glowfi.sh for Particle.io Devices

 This library facilitates integration between glowfish and particle.io devices.
-Currently, the library consists of only a simple (yet powerful!) anomaly detection webhook example, but the folder structure adheres to [the valid library spec defined by Particle.io](https://github.com/spark/uber-library-example) so that as we add more functionality, we don't need to move folders, break links, and make people sad.
+Currently, the library consists of only a simple (yet powerful!) anomaly detection webhook example, but the folder structure adheres to [the valid library spec defined by Particle.io](https://github.com/spark/uber-library-example).
+So, as we add more functionality we don't need to move folders, break links, and make people sad.

 ## Real-time Multivariate Anomaly Detection by Webhook